smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Anyone that has dealt with constraints in Xcode knows the pain of trying to get them right, so annoying to work with.

+### Day 7: January 9th, 2017

+**Today's Progress**: The Change log
+- Fixed the layout of the view note detail screen for all device rotations.
+- Changed view note screen text fields to labels for display only.
+- Updated segue for displaying a note.
+- When selecting from the note list, it will now display the details.

+**Thoughts:**
+Some times, in fact for me most times, the best way to deal with constraint problems is to remove them all and start again.
+Whilst Xcode storyboards go a long way to try and help you solve layout issues, there are times all it does is create problems.

+I had more trouble than I expected with the sending of the data across the segue when selecting a note from the list and displaying it.
+I have blogged and used the technique many times, but there are always the little gotcha’s.
+In this case I had to wrap the detail screen in a navigation controller to get it working properly, this was an oversight on my part and a lesson I will not soon forget.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS